 The album Local Knowledge (Unfathomless CD) was released to critical acclaim in 2017.

-A trio album with Max Eastley & Mark Wastell, The Map Is Not The Territory (Confront) will be released in the second half of 2018.
+A trio album with Max Eastley & Mark Wastell, The Map Is Not The Territory (Confront) was released to critical acclaim in 2019.